aloilor/aloilor.github.io/_posts/2024-09-04-manga-scraper-alert.md

 - alert_sent (boolean, to track whether an alert has already been sent for this release)

 # System design: serverless event-driven vs server-based polling system
 You could argue that a classic server-based polling system would be highly inefficient compared to a serverless event-driven approach, that uses AWS RDS events to trigger email alerts only when changes on the Database happen; and you are 100% right.
-In the classic approach the EC2 instance would be waiting for most of the time and would poll the database every [x] (probably 6 or something, I'm still not sure) hours, but still I'm going to use this approach for two main reasons: I want to learn how to deploy and orchestrate Docker containers using AWS ECS and EC2 and also I already know how to use AWS Lambdas in production environments so the serverless approach wouldn't be really interesting from a "learning perspective".
+In the classic approach the EC2 instance would be waiting for most of the time and would poll the database every [x] (probably 6 or something, I'm still not sure) hours, but still I'm going to use this approach for two main reasons: I want to learn how to deploy and orchestrate Docker containers using AWS ECS and also I already know how to use AWS Lambdas in production environments so the serverless approach wouldn't be really interesting from a "learning perspective".

+# cron, Docker and ECS
+I'm going to build both the scraper and the email alerter as cron jobs that run on Docker container through AWS ECS.
+I'll probably write another blog post on that, since it's going to be quite a long task.

-# TO BE CONTINUED
+# TO BE CONTINUED - Logging and monitoring: AWS CloudWatch and Python's logging module